Demak Sultanate: Raden Patah

-In response to the collapse of Kertabhumi of Trowulan and the rise of Girindrawardhana of Daha in 1478, Demak decided it was no longer obliged to sent tribute to the Majapahit central court and declared its independence.
+In response to the collapse of Kertabhumi of Trowulan and the rise of Girindrawardhana of Daha in 1478, Demak decided it was no longer obliged to send tribute to the Majapahit central court and declared its independence.
 At that time Demak was temporarily led by Sunan Giri (Prabu Satmoto).
 Three years later the Islamic kingdom of Demak was established under the chronogram Geni mati siniram janmi, which corresponds to 1403 Saka or 1481 CE.
-Raden Hasan was crowned by members of Wali Songo under the new regnal name of Sultan Syah Alam Akbar Al-Fattah; thus in Javanese he was popularly known as Raden Patah.

-A Chinese chronicle in a temple in Semarang states that Raden Patah founded the town of Demak in a marshy area to the north of Semarang.
+A later Chinese chronicle (suspected to be forgery or even nonexistent) in a temple in Semarang states that Raden Patah founded the town of Demak in a marshy area to the north of Semarang.
 After the collapse of Majapahit, its various dependencies and vassals broke free, including northern Javanese port towns like Demak.

 As the sign of his new reign, Raden Patah built a new Grand Mosque as the center of Islamic teaching.
 He appointed members of Wali Songo as advisors within his new government: Sunan Kudus as qadi (great judge of religious law), Sunan Giri as mufti, and Sunan Kalijaga as imam and advisor.

 Demak managed to gain hegemony over other trading ports on the northern coast of Java such as Semarang, Jepara, Tuban, and Gresik.
 The supremacy of Raden Patah was expressed by Tomé Pires in Suma Oriental: "[S]hould de Albuquerque make peace with the Lord of Demak, all of Java will almost be forced to make peace with him...
 The Lord of Demak stood for all of Java".

 Apart from Javanese city-states, Raden Patah also gained overlordship of the ports of Jambi and Palembang in eastern Sumatra, which produced commodities such as lign-aloes and gold.
 As most of its power was based on trade and control of coastal cities, Demak can be considered a thalassocracy.